rcrowther/django-tml/README.md

 ## Details of operation
+### Overriding
+Django is Python, everything can be overridden.
+But I will not try to sell or fool, the structure of Django makes TML plugin tricky to override.

+You need to make a custom parser.
+Often, this would only be a small override, For example, to respond to PRE marks with special HTML layout.
+The parser is structured to make these kinds of changes easy (it uses structured calls to render).

+Then, you will need to make a new template tag.
+After all, those template tag calls are the easy, dramtic effect of this module.

+In summary, overrides are awkward, and will cost you an afternoon to understand what is happening, then where and how to trigger the effect you want.
+But to get what you want may, in the end, only need five lines of code (if anyoine is interested in making this easier, then talk to me).

 ### IO
 The code in 'tml/io.py' is worth mentioning.
 It shows how to handle the parser.